pybites/pybites.github.io-source/content/launch-pytest-bites.md

 ### Mutation testing

-At this point we also see MutPy's mutation test output we included (using the `-m` switch).
+At this point we also see MutPy's mutation test output that we included (using the `-m` switch).
 Again use _Show pytest output_ to reveal the full output.

 As you can see MutPy started the _mutants generation and execution_.
 Sounds like a game no?
 It tries to _kill the mutants_ using your test code.